 Examples of WE-GO's International Projects include:

-Dominican Republic: Over the last decade, Michael Ceffaratii of West Chester along with his son Kyle have journeyed to remote villages in the Dominican Republic to develop safe drinking water resources, build education resources and supply children with baseball gloves, bats and balls.
-WE-GO has helped provide financial support and helped the East Side Little League collect used baseball equipment for shipment to the Dominican Republic that was distributed by the Michael and his group of volunteers.
+Dominican Republic: Over the last decade, Michael Ceffaratii of West Chester along with his son Kyle have journeyed to remote villages in the Dominican Republic to develop safe drinking water resources, build education facilities and supply children with baseball gloves, bats and balls.
+WE-GO has helped provide financial support and helped the East Side Little League collect used baseball equipment for shipment to the Dominican Republic that was distributed by Michael and his group of volunteers.

 CHAP: Community Health Advocacy Programs founded by WE-GO's former member Govinda Malya, provides mobile diagnostic health screenings for diabetes and hypertension.
 WE-GO provided the seed funds to launch the project in India and is helping to promote the project to other parts of the world.

 WE-GO financially assisted a Micro-Credit Loan and Training program in Ecuador, refurbished a school playground in Guyana and the supply of school desks in Ethiopia.